 Rhabdomyolysis RhabdomyolysisRelated Health News « Back to Rhabdomyolysis Index Sorted Alphabetically A-Z Sort by popularity FDA Limits Highest Dose of Cholesterol Drug Statin (Includes Zocor, Vytorin, Simcor) FDA Warns of Zocor Risk to Muscles Rate of Statin-Linked Muscle Woes Unclear, Study Suggests Should Healthy People Take Statins?
 Statins Plus Certain Antibiotics May Set Off Toxic Reaction: Study Study: Statins May Be Linked to Fatigue Sorted by Popularity (as on MedicineNet) Sort alphabetically Statins Plus Certain Antibiotics May Set Off Toxic Reaction: Study Study: Statins May Be Linked to Fatigue Rate of Statin-Linked Muscle Woes Unclear, Study Suggests FDA Limits Highest Dose of Cholesterol Drug Statin (Includes Zocor, Vytorin, Simcor) Should Healthy People Take Statins?
-FDA Warns of Zocor Risk to Muscles Suggested Reading on Rhabdomyolysis by Our Doctors Related Diseases & Conditions 19 articles Kidney Failure Kidney failure can occur from an acute event or a chronic condition or disease.
+FDA Warns of Zocor Risk to Muscles Suggested Reading on Rhabdomyolysis by Our Doctors Related Diseases & Conditions 17 articles Kidney Failure Kidney failure can occur from an acute event or a chronic condition or disease.
 Prerenal kidney failure is caused by blood loss, dehydration, medication.
 Hypothyroidism Hypothyroidism is any state in which thyroid hormone production is below normal.
 Normally, the rate of thyroid hormone production is controlled by the Hyperkalemia (High Blood Potassium) Hyperkalemia is an abnormally high level of potassium in the blood.
 Symptoms of hyperkalemia include nausea, fatigue, tingling sensations, or muscle weakness.
 Seizure (Epilepsy) Epilepsy is a brain disorder in which the person has seizures.
 There are two kinds of seizures, focal and generalized.
 There are many causes of epilepsy.
-Alcoholism Alcoholism is a disease that includes alcohol craving and continued drinking despite repeated alcohol-related problems, such as losing a job or getting Cancer Cancer is a disease caused by an abnormal growth of cells, also called malignancy.
+Alcoholism Alcoholism is a disease that includes alcohol craving and continued drinking despite repeated alcohol-related problems, such as losing a job or getting Drug Abuse Drug addiction is a chronic disease that causes drug-seeking behavior and drug use despite negative consequences to the user and those around him.
+Though Cancer Cancer is a disease caused by an abnormal growth of cells, also called malignancy.
 It is a group of 100 different diseases, and is not contagious.
-Cancer Drug Abuse Drug addiction is a chronic disease that causes drug-seeking behavior and drug use despite negative consequences to the user and those around him.
-Though Burns (First Aid) Burns are categorized by severity as first, second, or third degree.
+Cancer Burns (First Aid) Burns are categorized by severity as first, second, or third degree.
 First degree burns are similar to a painful sunburn.
 The damage is more severe with Compartment Syndrome Compartment syndrome is a condition in which swelling and an increase in pressure within a limited space presses and compresses blood vessels, nerves, Seizures Symptoms and Types Seizures are divided into two categories: generalized and partial.
-Generalized seizures are produced by electrical impulses from throughout the brain, Heat-Related Illness Hyperthermia is the overheating of the body.
-Heat-related illnesses like heat stroke, heat exhaustion, heat cramps, heat rash, and sunburn are all hyperthermia Cholesterol High cholesterol and triglyceride levels increase the risk of cardiovascular disease.
-Getting your cholesterol and triglyceride levels in an optimal range Snake Bites Pet vipers are a family of poisonous snakes, which includes rattlesnakes, copperheads, and water moccasins (cottonmouths).
-Treatment of poisonous snake Drowning Drowning is a common cause of death and disability worldwide.
+Generalized seizures are produced by electrical impulses from throughout the brain, Cholesterol High cholesterol and triglyceride levels increase the risk of cardiovascular disease.
+Getting your cholesterol and triglyceride levels in an optimal range Child Abuse Approximately 40 million children suffer abuse every year around the world, and more than 1,500 children die of abuse in the U.S. every year.
+Symptoms Heat-Related Illness Hyperthermia is the overheating of the body.
+Heat-related illnesses like heat stroke, heat exhaustion, heat cramps, heat rash, and sunburn are all hyperthermia Drowning Drowning is a common cause of death and disability worldwide.
 In the US, it is the third most common cause of accidental death.
-Brain damage, pneumonia, Malignant Hyperthermia Malignant hyperthermia is a severe reaction to certain drugs that are often used during invasive procedures or surgery.
-Certain mutations in genes increase Coma Coma is the inability to waken or react to the surrounding environment.
-The Glasgow Coma Scale is frequently used to measure the depth of coma.
-Causes Child Abuse Approximately 40 million children suffer abuse every year around the world, and more than 1,500 children die of abuse in the U.S. every year.
-Symptoms Snake Bite (Snake Bite) There are venomous (poisonous) and nonvenomous (nonpoisonous) snakes.
-A venomous snake bite penetrates the skin and injects, secretes, or spits a toxin Hypothermia (Extended Exposure to Cold) Hyothermia or extreme exposure to cold can be classified as either accidental hypothermia (unintentional cold exposure) and intentional hypothermia (generally Medications 7 articles Procedures & Tests 2 articles Pictures, Images & Quizzes 0 articles Doctor's & Expert's Views 2 articles Health News 6 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+Brain damage, pneumonia, Hypothermia Hyothermia or extreme exposure to cold can be classified as either accidental hypothermia (unintentional cold exposure) and intentional hypothermia (generally Malignant Hyperthermia Malignant hyperthermia is a severe reaction to certain drugs that are often used during invasive procedures or surgery.
+Certain mutations in genes increase Snake Bite (Snake Bite) There are venomous (poisonous) and nonvenomous (nonpoisonous) snakes.
+A venomous snake bite penetrates the skin and injects, secretes, or spits a toxin Medications 7 articles Procedures & Tests 2 articles Pictures, Images & Quizzes 0 articles Doctor's & Expert's Views 2 articles Health News 6 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!